13th March 2019

 The rationale behind a private company merger is that two companies together are stronger and more valuable than two separate ones.
 Stronger companies can buy others in order to create a more competitive and cost-efficient entity.
 This in turn has a positive impact on profits, and consequently benefits shareholders.
-Typically a private company is acquired by buying all of the share capital.
+Typically a private company is acquired by the other company buying all of the share capital.
 The advantage of doing this is that all of the assets of the target company are acquired.

 When considering whether to pursue the merger it is important to investigate the financial, legal and operational health of the other company.
 You will need their accounting records and balance sheets, a list of assets and liabilities, a list of actual and potential customers, details of employees and their benefits, any pending litigation or insurance claims, and the company’s formation documents, such as its articles of association.
 You will also need to ascertain whether there are any rights that shareholders may have to make offers prior to any share transfers, or whether there are any other restrictions.